JerryI/wljs-docs/docs/frontend/Advanced/Syntax sugar/Decorating symbols.md

 - provides only the reference in the editor to an original expression
 - easy to make dynamic features if you read the guide [WLJS Functions](frontend/Advanced/Frontend%20interpretation/WLJS%20Functions.md)
 - the most direct way of interpreting wolfram expression
-- the data is stored outside the Wolfram Kernel
+- the expression is stored outside the Wolfram Kernel

 Drawbacks ❌
 - requires a symbol defined as [WLJS Functions](frontend/Advanced/Frontend%20interpretation/WLJS%20Functions.md) as display expression
 - requires Javascript in practice
+- always creates frontend object - memory load
 - stores data in the notebook, might be slow

 Neutral 💭